RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription.md

 # Resource: rediscloud_active_active_subscription

-Creates an Active Active Subscription within your Redis Enterprise Cloud Account.
+Creates an Active-Active Subscription within your Redis Enterprise Cloud Account.
-This resource is responsible for creating subscriptions and the databases within that subscription.
-This allows Redis Enterprise Cloud to provision your databases defined in separate resources in the most efficient way.
+This resource is responsible for creating and managing subscriptions.

 ~> **Note:** The creation_plan block allows the API server to create a well-optimised hardware specification for your databases in the cluster.
 The attributes inside the block are used by the provider to create initial